 The Group is committed to conserving the environment and seeking continual improvement in environmental matters.
 To enhance environmental protection awareness at the workplace, we have adopted various environmental friendly and energy saving policies and measures, and continuously educate our staff.
-In addition, the establishment of the waste recycling systems and the participation in various kinds of recycling programmes for headquarters and the major properties under our management has demonstrated the Group's dedication to enhance waste reduction and promote a sustainability mind-set.
+In addition, the establishment of the waste recycling systems and the participation in various kinds of recycling programmes for headquarters and the major properties under our management have demonstrated the Group's dedication to enhance waste reduction and cultivate a sustainability mind-set.
 We also work and communicate closely with our contractors to minimise generation of effluent and waste.
 Meanwhile, we actively reduce the environmental impacts of residential building and properties under our management, while improving environmental quality and user satisfaction.
-Our recent residential development project, namely Manor Hill, in Tseung Kwan O has integrated with "All-Electric Home" design concept and achieved BEAM Plus New Buildings (V1.2) - Provisional Bronze rating.
-On the other hand, one of our managed properties, namely Upper East, in Hung Hom has achieved several awards such as Energywi\$e Certificate - Excellent Level, Wastewi\$e Certificate - Good Level and the Commendation Scheme on Source Separation of Domestic Waste - Certificate of Merit.
+Our recent residential development project, namely Manor Hill, in Tseung Kwan O has integrated with "All-Electric Home" design concept and achieved Final Silver rating under BEAM Plus New Buildings (V1.2).
+In order to cope with climate change and reduce carbon emission, Manor Hill provided energy-efficient appliances such as induction cookers, electric water heaters and thermo ventilators and installed smart meters in each residential unit, as well as equipped parking lots with electric vehicle charging facilities.
+Significant energy savings are achieved via a more energy efficient air conditioning system and lighting system in the residential and clubhouse portion.
+As at 31 December 2023, ten of our managed properties have obtained the Energywi\$e Certificate, while nine of our managed properties have obtained the Wastewi\$e Certificate.